-- 1. Port B is automatically set up as an input on power up of the computer (when hardware reset bus line is active).
-It will not be reset by a soft boot (Ctrl-Alt-Del sequence). - Data direction is controlled by D0 (for Port A) or D1 (for Port B) of the DMA Control Register. - 3.
-In input mode each line of port B presents 1 74LS load to the driving source.
-In output mode, outputs will sink 24mA and are 74LS and standard TTL compatible.
-For driving CMOS inputs, 330 ohm pull up resistors to +5V are recommended. - 4.
-In output mode, data can be read back from Port B. This data corresponds to the actual data on the output pins and may not correspond to the data written if an output line is shorted or faulty.
+- Both ports are automatically set up in the input direction on power-up of the computer (when hardware reset bus line is active).
+Their data and configuration will not be changed by a soft boot (pressing < Ctrl > + < Alt > + < Del >). - In Input Mode, each line of Port A presents one 74LS load to the driving source and each line of Port B presents two 74LS loads to the source.
+In Output Mode, outputs of both ports will sink 24mA and are 74LS- and standard TTL-compatible.
+For driving CMOS inputs, 330 Ohm pull-up resistors to +5V are recommended. - 3.
+In Output Mode, data can be read back from either port.
+This data corresponds to the actual data on the output pins and may not correspond to data written if an output line is shorted or faulty.